Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Rübezahlalm

-At the Ellmau valley run at 1,200 metres
+At the Ellmauer valley run at 1200 m

-The former Kössleralm, now the "Rübezahl-Alm", in Ellmau/Tyrol was built in 1778 and has been family-owned ever since.
-Diners can enjoy traditional Tyrolean home cooking here and can end their day on the slopes on the sun terrace or at the open fire.
+The former Kössleralm, now "Rübezahl-Alm" in Ellmau / Tyrol, was built in 1778 and has always been family-owned.
+Here you can still enjoy traditional Tyrolean cuisine and end your ski day on the sun terrace or by the fireplace.

 Stoagrub‘n Hütte

-At the mountain station of the Schernthannbahn lift in Hopfgarten at 1,535 metres
+At the mountain station of the Schernthannbahn in Hopfgarten at 1,535 m

-The table-service Stoagrub‘n Hütte offers a cosy lounge with an open fireplace and a large sun terrace with beautiful views.
-It serves fine Tyrolean cuisine.
+The serviced Stoagrub'n Hütte offers a cozy lounge with an open fireplace and a large sun terrace with a magnificent panorama.
+Tyrolean specialties are served.

 Salvenalm

-At the slope to the middle station in Hopfgarten at 1,278 metres
+On the descent to the mid-station in Hopfgarten at 1,278 m

-Cosy hut with an open fireplace and bar.
-The large sun terrace is a good place to spend some time and enjoy the amazing view.
+Cozy hut with an open fireplace and bar.
+The large sun terrace invites you to linger with its magnificent view.

 Kummereralm

-Cosy hut serving regional specialities and with a beautiful sun terrace.
+Cozy hut with regional specialties and a beautiful sun terrace.

 Stöcklalm

-The rustic, friendly mountain hut offers table service and self service.
+The rustic, family-friendly hut offers both table service and self-service.
 It is also open for night skiing.
-You can enjoy a good view of the slopes in Söll from the sun terrace.
+From the sun terrace, you have a great view of the slopes in Söll.

 Jochstub'n

-Between Zinsberg and Eiberg (Scheffau) at 1,634 metres
+Between Zinsberg and Eiberg (Scheffau) at 1,634 m

-Rustic hut with a bar and sun terrace.
-You can start après-ski here in the afternoon.
+Rustic hut with bar and sun terrace.
+In the afternoon, it’s time for après-ski.

 Ellmauer Alm

-The Ellmauer Alm is the après-ski highlight in Ellmau with genuine Tyrolean hospitality in an original rustic wood lounge!
-In winter, the “Alm” is open daily until late into the night.
-There is also daily live music.
+The Ellmauer Alm is the highlight of Ellmau's après-ski scene, offering genuine Tyrolean hospitality in an authentic old-wood lounge!
+In winter, the "Alm" is open daily until late at night.
+There is also live music every day.

 Kandleralm

-At the Kandleralmabfahrt run to Brixen im Thale at 1,120 metres
+On the Kandleralm run towards Brixen im Thale at 1120 m